mattgd/SFPD-Dispatch/README.md

 ### Add the PostGIS Extension

-1. Add psql to the PATH: `PATH="/Applications/Postgres.app/Contents/Versions/latest/bin:$PATH"`
+1. Ensure psql is in the `PATH`.
+On Mac with `Postgres.app` this is `PATH="/Applications/Postgres.app/Contents/Versions/latest/bin:$PATH"`
 2. Connect to Heroku psql: `heroku pg:psql`
 3. Run the create extension command: `create extension postgis;`
 4. Exit psql: `\q`